 The Law of Attraction: Whatever you passionately desire, talk about, and think about, you draw to you.
 Also, whatever you passionately fear, talk about, and think about, you draw to you.

 I have noted that many people are feeling very afraid of the direction in which our country is headed.
 I myself had a telling dream a few weeks ago in which I was walking down some deserted streets of New York City at night.
-I was afraid—but not of a possible mugging or some other street crime; I was afraid of my own government.
+I was afraid, but not of a possible mugging or some other street crime; I was afraid of my own government.
 Something unusual was happening in the sky and a rather dark and foreboding building settled onto the ground—like a kind of hangar or barracks I’d seen at the naval air base near my hometown.

-I woke feeling very unsettled.
-This wasn’t like totalitarian nightmares I’ve had in the past in which men were chasing or rounding up citizens like myself and my neighbors; it was more subtle, but nevertheless disturbingly ominous.
+I awoke feeling very unsettled.
+This wasn’t like totalitarian nightmares I’ve had in the past in which gun-toting, militarized men were chasing or rounding up citizens like myself and my neighbors; it was more subtle, but nevertheless disturbingly ominous.
 I had to work for several hours in order to transmute the energy of that dream.
 I prayed, showered, did some mental/spiritual/emotional work, and finally distracted myself with some physical labor.